Dear readers of ADxS.org, please forgive the disruption.

 Number and activity of natural killer cells

-MCP-1 correlated with slowed psychomotor function.98
+MCP-1 correlated with slower psychomotor skills.98

 2.1.
 NF-kB (Nuclear factor ‘kappa-light-chain-enhancer’ of activated B-cells)¶